 If you work in the motor trade, you need to know about motor trade insurance.
-It’s a big and complex subject and you need to know your way around it if you’re going to get the best motor trade insurance deal for your business.
+It’s a big and complex subject and you need to know your way around it if you’re going to get the best insurance deal for your business.
 This guide is here to help.

 Read on to get answers to frequently asked questions such as: